 So, practice making it a habit to work on your SMART goals and evaluate the five parameters.
 Look at the situation and adjust when necessary.
 As you may have noticed, you can take this process with you for the rest of your life, both in your work life and in your private life.
 You can also let the interaction go the other way.
 For example, if you are successful in your working life, so transfer this process to e.g. your running project.

 Outstanding Motivational Strategies and Will

 There are basically two motivational strategies or driving forces if you will.
 One of them is towards and the other is away from.
-You want e.g. move towards a slim and beautiful body and away from an overweight and unhealthy body.
+You want e.g. move towards a slim and beautiful body and away from the overweight and unhealthy body.
 You can advantageously examine WHAT motivates you and what the DIRECTION is for your motivation.

-For example, if you are most motivated to lose weight (Away from overweight) you can actively go into this away-from-feeling and thus get an even greater incentive to do what needs to be done e.g. to practice running, change diet, etc.
+For example, if you are most motivated to lose weight (Away from being overweight) you can actively go into this away-from-feeling and thus get an even greater incentive to do what needs to be done e.g. to practice running, change diet, etc.

 If you want to be very specific in figuring out WHY you want to achieve your running goal, you can ask yourself these questions below, which also will give you permanent motivation, so you can spot your purpose in your efforts to reach your Goal:

 • Why will your goal make a difference in your life?